salewski/ads-github-tools/README.md

 Many of the programs provided by `'ads-github-tools'` are implemented in Bash (a Bourne shell derivative).
-The 'ads-github-tools' project was developed and tested using Bash version 4.3.30.
+The 'ads-github-tools' project was developed and tested using Bash version 5.0.3(1)-release, as shipped by Debian.
 It uses associative arrays which were added in Bash 4.0, so you'll need a 4.x version or newer; the `'configure'` script will check for this and exit with an error message if a new enough version of Bash is not found.
 The author would appreciate hearing about any successes or failures with other versions of Bash.
-In the unlikely event that your system does not already have bash installed, it can be obtained from the project's
+In the unlikely event that your system does not already have bash installed, it can be obtained from the project's site:
-site:

    * http://www.gnu.org/software/bash/